cowprotocol/cow-amm/docs/amm.md

 You also need to compute:
 - the order hash `hash` as defined in the library `GPv2Order`, and
-- the order signature (example code that generates a valid signature is the `getTradeableOrderWithSignature` function).
+- the order signature (`abi.encode(order, tradingParams)`, where `order` is the order parameters in the `GPv2Order.Data` format and `tradingParams` are the currently enabled trading parameters as indicated by the latest fired event `ComposableCoW.ConditionalOrderCreated`).

-This order can be included in a batch as any other CoW Protocol orders with three extra conditions:
+This order can be included in a batch as any other CoW Protocol orders with two extra conditions:
 - One of the pre-interaction must set the commitment by calling `ConstantProduct.commit(hash)`.
-- Must contain at most one order from the AMM in the same batch.
+- The batch must contain at most one order from the same AMM.
-- One of the post-interactions must reset the commitment by calling `ConstantProduct.commit(EMPTY_COMMITMENT)`.

-The last step (clearing the commit) is technically not required for the batch to settle successfully, however it makes the settlement overall cheaper, since it resets the storage slot.
-However, leaving the commit set means that no AMM orders will appear in the orderbook until the commit is reset.
-Not clearing the commit at the end of the batch is considered slashable behavior.

 ## Risk profile